vortexntnu/software-learning-period/README.md

 ```

-To be able to run the code, move to the workspace folder and build:
+In order to compile and link the catkin packages inside the repo we need to use the command "catkin build".
 ```
 cd ../..
 catkin build